aleshaleksey/fansys23/12-equipment-economy.md

 **Traveller's Garb, Poor**: Course woollen garments and some kind of shoes.
 This represents clothes worn by farmers, workers, hoodlums, and low class travellers.
 They offer a modicum of protection against the elements.
 In colder weather one should also wear a cloak.
 These clothes do not restrict movement, but immediately mark one out as belonging to the lower echelons of society.
 Durability: 2.

 **Traveller's Garb**: Woollen garments, possibly a cloak, and shoes.
 These are sturdy clothes that will stand up to the elements and be somewhat comfortable.
 These are the standard adventuring clothes.
 Durability: 3.

+**Traveller's Garb**: Cotton traveller's garb, possibly a cloak, and shoes that have been treated with waterproofing oils.
+This garb reduces the severity of precipitation (rain only) on the wearer's body, by one step and grants +2 to related CON saves.
+These are the standard adventuring clothes.
+Durability: 4.

 **Explorer's Garb**: Woollen garments, possibly a cloak and boots.
 Generally these include the adaptations needed by adventurers and explorers on perilous journeys.
 They do make one stand out somewhat.
 Durability: 4.